mishashevelinn/Assembly-Exercises/README.md

 # two-words-quotient-and-reminder
+#Assembly 8086
-Gets input, prints out the result
+Gets input of two words, prints out the result of division - whole part and reminder